memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 > memory regions or variables where repeated reads or writes could cause issues or to guard these
 > accesses in an critical section by disabling interrupts.

+{: #examples}

 ## Examples

-For this setup we will use a nRF52840-DK[^6] running the blinky demo application from the v15.2 SDK[^7] which a modified main.c that can be found [here](https://github.com/memfault/interrupt/tree/master/example/arm-cortex-m-exceptions/main.c).
+For this setup we will use a nRF52840-DK[^6] running the blinky demo application from the v15.2 SDK[^7] with a modified main.c that can be found [here](https://github.com/memfault/interrupt/tree/master/example/arm-cortex-m-exceptions/main.c).
 However, you should be able to run similar code snippets on pretty much any Cortex-M MCU.

-We'll use SEGGERs JLinkGDBServer[^9] as our debugger to step through these examples
+We'll use SEGGER's JLinkGDBServer[^9] as our debugger to step through these examples

+{:.no_toc}

 ### Setup Prep

 Most SDKs have a pre-defined vector table with default Exception Handlers.
-The definitions for the Handlers are usually defined as "weak" so they can be overriden.
+The definitions for the Handlers are usually defined as "weak" so they can be overridden.

 > **CAUTION**: The default exception handler is usually defined as a `while (1) { }` loop, even for fault
 > handlers.
 This means if a fault takes place, the default behavior for the code shipping with many
 > MCUs will be to just sit in an infinite loop.
 The device will only recover in this situation if
 > it's manually reset or runs out of power.
 It's generally a good idea to make sure all exception
-> handlers at least reboot the device to when this happens to give it a chance to recover
+> handlers at least reboot the device to when this happens to give it a chance to recover.

 When building the blinky app for the NRF52840 with gcc, this vector table definition can be found at `modules/nrfx/mdk/gcc_startup_nrf52840.S`: